Three-sided football: 2014–15

 The inaugural season ended on 7 June 2015 with New Cross Irregulars being awarded the trophy, having mathematically won the title in the penultimate game of the season.

 2015–16

 The same six teams played in the 2015–16 season.
 It was decided on the final game of the season, with Husaria, Aesthetico Athletico and New Cross Irregulars 3FC playing each other in a match where all three teams could win the title.
 Defending champions NXI were taken out of contention early on, conceding 5 goals in total, and Husaria were crowned new champions courtesy of a single goal against Aesthetico.

 NXI, Aesthetico and Strategic Optimists all ended in joint second place, a single point behind winners Husaria.

 2016–17

 NXI reclaimed the league title in the penultimate game of the season on 7 May 2017 with a win over Deptford and Aesthetico.

-Up to this point Husaria still had a chance of defending their title, but came second in their May match to concede the point that handed the league to NXI.
+Up to this point Husaria still had a chance of defending their title, but they came second in their May match to concede the point that handed the league to NXI.